This Is How Often You Should Actually Wash Your Bath Towels

 The purpose of a bath towel is to dry you off before you slip into your linen PJs or luxe cashmere loungewear.
 Having just showered, you're as clean as you can be, so why assume your towel is now "dirty"?
 It's not, per se, but it has definitely picked up a few dead skin cells.
 Moreover, it is now somewhere between slightly damp and quite wet, making it the perfect breeding ground for bacteria.

-Consider this: a damp towel is the Love Island villa and the mould, E. coli, yeast and other organisms are the rowdy Brits ready to hook up.
 Even if you give your towel its best chance of drying completely before its next run through the washing machine, there is still enough time for bacteria to form.

 So, how often should you actually be washing your bath towels?
-According to the Cleaning Institute, towels should be washed after every third "normal" use.
+According to the Cleaning Institute, towels should be washed after every third or fifth "normal" use.
 This assumes that your towel dries completely between uses, so if your towel is sandwiched between your housemates' towels or your robe, it's probably not drying completely.
 Make a mental note next time you go to shower.

 Tips for good towel care